galaxyproject/video-lectures/README.md

 A new slide is created for each level 1 header `# Header`.

-To avoid the repetition of titles in the Main Document, use the `.slide_only` class.
+To avoid the repetition of titles in the Main Document, use the `.onslides` class.

 ```
 # [Document Structure ]{ .slide_only}
 ```

-If you wish to hide a whole slide, use the `.slide_only` as such :
+If you wish to hide a whole slide, use the `.onslides` as such :

 ```
 # Document Structure { .slide_only}